Publish your code and use open source to improve transparency, flexibility and accountability.

 - suggestions about how the code can be improved or where security can be improved

 If your technology project or programme includes code in its development, refer to the Service Manual section on making source code open and reusable.
+There are times when it’s acceptable for code to be closed source.
+For example, keys and credentials, algorithms used to detect fraud and unreleased policy.

 - Does the solution do what you need it to do?